 “I just went to my bank to open a business account for my new Delaware LLC and they won’t accept the Certificate of Formation as proof that I own the company.
-How can I verify business ownership?”
+How can I prove LLC ownership?”

 Usually neither the Members nor Manager’s names are included in any initial filing document when forming an LLC in Delaware.
 We, as registered agent, sign as the authorized person (also known as an “organizer”) and file the certificate with the state, listing us (Agents and Corporations, Inc.) as Registered Agent.

-The Delaware LLC Operating Agreement sets forth the ownership and management structure.
+The Delaware LLC Operating Agreement, which is a “partnership agreement” signed by the Members of an LLC that establishes the rules and regulations of an LLCs operations, sets forth the ownership and management structure.
 Delaware requires that every LLC have an operating agreement.
 You can present this document to the bank to further establish ownership.
 The cover letter sent with our package can be shown to the bank to show you ordered the LLC.